 You'll find yourself wondering "wow, that's common sense, why didn't I think of that?"
 But, it is also full of jewels of more esoteric approaches to protecting systems that will continue to foil the knowledgeable cracker.
 Focus on the "rings of security," the concept is excellent.
 This is the book to have, to read cover to cover and keep at your side as it is the ultimate reference document for network/system security.

-The book was written by Bob Toxen, one of the 162 developers of Berkeley UNIX, who has 26 years of UNIX and 6 years of Linux experience and much of that involves security.
+The book was written by Bob Toxen, one of the 162 developers of Berkeley UNIX, who had 26 years of UNIX and 6 years of Linux experience at the time and much of that involves security.
 Real World Linux Security, 1st Ed. was published November 2000.

 Be sure to add yourself to the readers' mailing list (near the bottom of this web page) to get important new security information and also check the Updates and errata link for the few typos and information received after publication.

 This complete, easy-to-use, and up-to-date book will help you secure your Linux and UNIX systems against all manner of attack with extensive examples and step-by-step instructions.
 It is set up so that it can be used as a workbook, doing a little bit at a time, or as a reference for any aspect of Linux or UNIX security.
 This includes using Linux as a firewall for a mixed operating system network.
 It covers home systems, corporate networks, and e-commerce issues.